Institutional Balancing Between China and United States

 By Naveed Qazi | Editor, Globe Upfront

-The second phase of US Chinese institutional balancing is still ongoing.
-After the 2008 global financial crisis exposed the weaknesses of US led free-market capitalism, non-Western and emerging economies began to challenge US hegemony more aggressively.
-This changed landscape led the United States and China to focus more on exclusive institutional balancing, creating new institutions to exclude and target each other.
-In 2017, the United States revived the Quad (Quadrilateral Security Dialogue) with Australia, India, and Japan, which had failed to gain traction a decade earlier.
-Thanks to this revitalised dialogue, in the last five years, Quad countries have ramped up their joint military exercises and announced a variety of initiatives in vaccine diplomacy, climate change, technology, and infrastructure.
+The second phase began after the 2008 financial crisis, which exposed weaknesses in US‑led capitalism and emboldened non‑Western economies to challenge US hegemony more aggressively.
+This phase has seen more exclusive institutional balancing, with both countries creating new institutions to exclude one another.
+In 2017, the US revived the Quad with Australia, India, and Japan.
+As Jasmine Moheb noted in China Focus, the Quad has since ramped up joint military exercises and launched initiatives in vaccine diplomacy, climate change, technology, and infrastructure, aiming to counterbalance China’s influence.

 Comments